a2sheppy/deepgram-tutorial/README.md

 There are plenty of other ways you can experiment with and use not just the API, but the data and the metadata returned by the Deepgram speech recognition AI.

-[^word-note]: Due to the way the Deepgram speech recognition API docs are currently constructed, links to specific objects' documentation don't currently work.
+[^apinote]: Due to the way the Deepgram speech recognition API docs are currently constructed, links to specific objects' documentation don't currently work.